-2. Unlock the unexplored potential of existing and neglected antimicrobials by improving PK/PD and enabling repurposing and combination therapies
+2. Improve the efficacy of existing antimicrobials and reduce the risk of resistance (improved PK/PD, repurposing, combination therapies)

 Resuscitating neglected antimicrobials by improving pharmacokinetics and pharmacodynamics (PK-PD), reducing side effects and modifying dosage/delivery issues (e.g., providing incentives for the development of oral formulations for community infections and outpatient treatment) would enable the use of existing drugs to treat infections.
-Appropriate routes of administration should focus on maximising delivery of the drug at the site of infection.
-In addition, to shorten the time of treatment and to decrease potential side effects, appropriate PK-PD research studying combinations of existing drugs and new ones, and the development of pathogen-specific combinations is required.
+Appropriate routes of administration should focus on maximising delivery of the drug to the site of infection.
+In addition, to shorten the time of treatment, to optimise the dosing regiments and to decrease potential side effects, appropriate PK-PD research studying combinations of existing drugs and new ones, and the development of pathogen-specific combinations is required.
 PK-PD varies between patients and is related to demographic groupings and pathophysiological profiles.
-Inter differences in PK-PD can result in adverse reactions due to toxicity, as well as suboptimal drug concentrations at the infection site that impact the outcome and can induce development of drug resistance.
-In the light of personalised medicine, approaches tailoring antimicrobial selection and dosing to specific patient categories, studies of PK-PD should be extended to patient groups not covered in registration trials (e.g., obese patients, neonates, children, patients with cystic fibrosis, transplanted patients, patients with extracorporeal circuits, and patients suffering from malnutrition).
+Differences in PK-PD can result in adverse reactions due to toxicity, as well as suboptimal drug concentrations at the infection site that impact the outcome and can induce development of drug resistance.
+In the light of personalised medicine, approaches tailoring antimicrobial selection and dosing to specific patient categories, studies of PK-PD should be extended to patient groups not covered in traditional registration trials (e.g., obese patients, neonates, children, patients with cystic fibrosis, transplanted patients, patients with extracorporeal circuits, and patients suffering from malnutrition).

 The role of novel and innovative combinations of compounds (using known antimicrobial agents, or existing antimicrobials in combination with new antimicrobial, repurposed drugs, or new antimicrobial strategies) should be investigated especially for multidrug resistance and co-infections.
 Research focused on combination treatments should address differences in pharmacology of the combined agents as well as potential adverse interactions, impacts on microbiota, and cost effectiveness of the therapy.
 Persistence is a less studied area and the role of combination treatments to eradicate persistent organisms should be investigated in those infections that are clinically relevant and have a validated treatment outcome.
-Combination antimicrobial therapy to prevent the emergence of resistance (and enhance efficacy) is a proven strategy for an increasing number of bacterial and viral infections (for example, tuberculosis, HIV), and is standard practice for the treatment of fungal (cryptococcal) meningitis.
-Nevertheless, combination therapy to prevent resistance is still underused and underresearched for treatment of bacterial and fungal infections.
+Combination antimicrobial therapy to prevent the emergence of resistance (and enhance efficacy) is a proven strategy for an increasing number of bacterial and viral infections (for example, Helicobacter pilori, tuberculosis, HIV), and is standard practice for the treatment of fungal (cryptococcal) meningitis.
+Nevertheless, combination therapy to prevent resistance is still underused and under-researched for treatment of bacterial and fungal infections.
 There is a need for a coordinated approach between the pharmaceutical industry and academia to support exploration and development of combination treatments using both traditional and novel antimicrobials - from early-stage screening for development of combinations, including screening for new compounds in the context of partner compounds, through to pre-clinical investigation of combinations in careful PK/PD animal models, and clinical trials.

-Considering that a list of antimicrobials is likely to be safeguarded for human use only and use in veterinary medicine, agriculture or aquaculture will not be permitted, improving current treatment regimens in animal health and protocols for use of antimicrobials in agricultural settings will be critical (objective to be explored in collaboration with the partnership animal health and welfare).
+Considering that a list of antimicrobials is likely to be safeguarded for human use only and use in veterinary medicine, agriculture or aquaculture will not be permitted, improving current treatment regimens in animal health and protocols for use of antimicrobials in agricultural settings will be critical (objective to be explored in collaboration with the EUP AH&W).
 For antimicrobials that are already authorized for veterinary and agricultural use, research is required to assess the impact of different drugs, formulations, routes of administration and treatment regimens on the risk of emergence of AMR and potential further AMR transmission to humans and the environment, and to inform the policies related to the restriction of some antimicrobials for human use only (see also the Transmission and evolution section).